aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 # Provision

-There are two options in the infra directory for provisioning and deploying the backend services.
+There are three options in the infra directory for provisioning and deploying the backend services.

 ## Infrastructure as code

+### ECS on Fargate

 The cdk folder contains examples of how to model this service with the [AWS Cloud Development Kit (AWS)](https://github.com/awslabs/aws-cdk) and provision the service with AWS CloudFormation.
 See the pipelines folder for instructions on how to continously deploy this example.